Laurin B. Weissinger

 Teaching

-2020 and 2021 - The Cyber World - 2021 Syllabus
+2020 - 2022 - The Cyber World - 2021 Syllabus

-2021 and 2022 - How Systems Fail: Policy Class - 2021 Syllabus
+2021 - 2024 - How Systems Fail: Policy Class - 2021 Syllabus

-2020 and 2021 - How Systems Work: Policy Class - 2020 Syllabus
+2020 - 2024 - How Systems Work: Policy Class - 2020 Syllabus

-2018 and 2019 - Cybersecurity at Yale Law School - 2019 Syllabus
+2018 - 2019 - Cybersecurity at Yale Law School - 2019 Syllabus

 2019 - Reading Group: Cybersecurity Policy at Yale Law School - Syllabus